What you need to know:

 Alternatively, the money could have been spent on additional 24,337 specialised desks for primary schools to help them comply with Covid-19 protocols.

-Nine out of the 11 Sub-Saharan Africa dollar billionaires have seen their fortunes increase by about US$13.1 (Sh1.44 trillion) since March 2020, enough to give all 20 million people forced into poverty by Covid-19 in the region a cheque of about US$655 (Sh72,050) each.
+Nine out of the 11 Sub-Saharan Africa dollar billionaires have seen their fortunes increase by about US$13.1 billion (Sh1.44 trillion) since March 2020, enough to give all 20 million people forced into poverty by Covid-19 in on the continent a cheque of about US$655 (Sh72,050) each.

 South Africa’s four billionaires (Nicky Oppenheimer and family, Johann Rupert and family, Koos Bekker and Patrice Motsepe) have collectively seen their fortunes increase by $4.8 billion (Sh528 billion) since March, enough to give each of the 5.9 million poorest South Africans a cheque for $814 (Sh89,492).